Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Crypto tax filing forms in Italy at a glance

 • Modello Redditi PF: The Modello Redditi PF is for those reporting employment income, tax withheld, capital gains (with supplementary Form RT), or foreign income and assets (with supplementary Form RW).
-The deadline to file the Modello Redditi and Form RT for capital gains is November 30 the following year.
+The deadline to file the Modello Redditi and Form RT for capital gains is November 30 of the following year.

 Crypto as payment for goods and services